raphvsd/Monday.com-Python-API/README.md

 ps - I'm new to API and requests, so after finishing this code, working in a version of it, I noticed that you can select many options in the query, adding or removing params as you like, such as "id", "title" etc.

+ps2 - I've come to notice that is nice to limit the number os lines you will request in the query, or you'll maybe get an error message.
+Right after items, open parentesis and enter the limit as you wish, I think 500 is about the maximum that it can get without returning a "timeout" error. ex: [...] items(limit:400) [...]